mateuszjurewicz/notes_public/notes/PyTorch.md

 ### General

-- `torch.full(size, fill_value)` - creates a tensor of specific size / dimensions, filled with one given value.
+- `torch.full(size, fill_value)` - creates a tensor of specific size / dimensions, full of one given value.
 - `tensor.is_cuda` gives a Boolean value whether a tensor is on a GPU or not.
+- `tensor.requires_grad = False` makes the tensor (e.g. weights of a layer) frozen, not be trained.

 ### Custom Loss Functions